bsc-pm/nanos6/docs/ctf/CTF.md

 Blocked tasks are tasks that started running at some point and then stopped running before completing.
 This might block, for instance, due to a taskwait directive.

+You might want to change paraver's "Drawmode" option to "Maximum" or "Minimum" if searching for maximum or minimum peaks.
+By default, it is set to "Maximum", which means that minimum peaks might be hidden if the view is too much zoomed out.

 Number of Running Tasks
 -----------------------

 Shows a graph of tasks being executed by some worker thread.

+See "Number of Blocked Tasks" for other Paraver visualization details.

 Number of Created Tasks
 -----------------------